CT Coalition to End Homelessness Check your status hereWhat is the Youth Outreach and Count?

-The 2019 Youth Count is the fourth statewide census of homeless and unstably housed youth and young adults in Connecticut.
+The 2019 Youth Outreach and Count is the fourth statewide census of homeless and unstably housed youth and young adults in Connecticut.

 Volunteers will administer an anonymous survey to youth ages 13-24 across the state during the week of Jan.
 23-29.